 Cells of an organ require a physical surface so they can attach and function.
 This is the extracellular matrix, comprised of molecules secreted by cells that provide the structural and biochemical support to the surrounding cells in a tissue.

 We recreate this key component of in vivo biology with a porous membrane in the central channel of our Organ-Chips.
-This membrane is coated with extracellular matrix proteins that are found in the native organ to promote cell attachment and assembly.
+This membrane is coated with extracellular matrix proteins that are found in human organs and promote cell attachment and assembly.

 2) Tissue-Tissue Interface